Struktal/Struktal/README.md

 To create a new page for the website, create a new PHP file that should get executed when the user visits the page.
 The file should be located in the `📁 project/htdocs/` directory.
 There are no limitations what you can do in the script, but it's not recommended to output HTML code or other content directly (exception: you want to send JSON responses, please take a look at the corresponding tutorial or the [`Comm` class documentation](/docs/comm.md)).

 Instead, to output content, create a PHP template file in the `📁 project/frontend/` directory.
-A template file is a normal PHP File that is specialized for outputting content.
+A template file contains the rendering instructions for a page.
 This separation not only takes care of a better overview, it also separates the logic from the view.
-For further information about template files, please take a look at the [template documentation](/docs/template.md) or the <a href="https://github.com/JensOstertag/php-templify">Templify documentation</a>.
+For further information about template files, please take a look at the [template documentation](/docs/template.md) or the <a href="https://github.com/EFTEC/BladeOne">BladeOne documentation</a>.

 Have a look at the following example: